-Notable recent project finance deals include the Hinkley Point C Project in Somerset, the Moray East Offshore Wind Farm project, the Beatrice Offshore Wind Farm project, the Triton Knoll Offshore Wind Farm project, the Dogger Bank Wind Farm project, the $\pounds 2.2$ million Thames Tideway Tunnel project, the Galloper Offshore Wind Farm, the $\pounds 6.5$ billion Thameslink Project, the Stonehenge tunnel, and the Intercity Express Programme Phase 1 public-private partnership ("PPP") refinancing.
+Notable recent project finance deals include the Hinkley Point C Project in Somerset, the Moray East Offshore Wind Farm project, the Beatrice Offshore Wind Farm project, the Triton Knoll Offshore Wind Farm project, the Dogger Bank Wind Farm project, the Thames Tideway Tunnel project, the Galloper Offshore Wind Farm, the £6.5 billion Thameslink Project, the Stonehenge tunnel, and the Intercity Express Programme Phase 1 public-private partnership ("PPP") refinancing.

-The UK Government seeks to encourage low-carbon energy generation - particularly via the construction of offshore wind farms - through Contracts for Difference, for which up to ± 557 million of government funding is available.
+The UK Government seeks to encourage low-carbon energy generation - particularly via the construction of offshore wind farms - through Contracts for Difference, for which up to £557 million of Government funding is available.
 One such wind farm is the Walney Extension, a 659MW offshore wind farm owned by Ørsted, PKA and PFA adjacent to the 367MW Walney project off the coast of Cumbria.
-The Walney Extension became operational in 2018 and received government funding through a Contract for Difference awarded in 2014.
-It is hoped that such government support will enable the private sector to produce up to 2GW of new offshore wind capacity each year as of 2020.
+The Walney Extension became operational in 2018 and received Government funding through a Contract for Difference awarded in 2014.
+It is hoped that such Government support will enable the private sector to produce up to 2GW of new offshore wind capacity each year as of 2020.

 Phase 3 of the Dogger Bank Wind Farm, a project off the northeast coast of England, won a CfD in the 2019 auction and reached financial close at the end of 2021; construction has already begun on the first two phases of the wind farm.
 Once all three phases are complete, it will be the largest offshore wind farm in the world, with a generation capacity of 3.6GW.
 National Grid ESO awarded a 10-year power contract to Dogger Bank C, the first offshore wind transmission asset to be awarded a contract through a reactive power tender by National Grid.
+There have also been discussions about developing a Phase 4 (Dogger Bank D), which could add an additional 1.32GW in capacity.

 As part of National Grid's £750 million investment in London's electricity networks, London Power Tunnels is building a new network of cable tunnels in and around the capital.
 Phase 1 of the project sought to replace dated energy circuits and make maintenance more efficient and less disruptive to road users, and was completed in February 2018.
-Construction of Phase 2 began in March 2020 and is projected to be complete by 2026, and will entail adding over 30km of tunnels between Wimbledon and Crayford.
+Construction of Phase 2 began in March 2020 and is projected to be complete by 2027, and will entail adding over 30km of tunnels between Wimbledon and Crayford.

 The Thames Tideway Tunnel is a major infrastructure project aiming to upgrade London's sewerage system in order to meet the future needs of the city.
-Construction began in 2017, and tunnelling is currently underway, with all works expected to be completed by 2024.
+Construction began in 2017, and tunnelling is currently underway, with all works expected to be completed by 2025.
 The Tunnel construction will employ over 4,000 people directly, with several thousand more jobs in the supply chain and wider economy.
 It will also bring other regeneration benefits, such as lifting constraints on future housing and other developments.

-The Stonehenge tunnel is a ± 1.7 billion project that aims to reduce traffic on the main road near Stonehenge and Bath, and includes a two-mile tunnel near the monument.
-Despite some controversy surrounding this project and its potential impact on the archaeological site, bids have been submitted for the contracts and the preferred bidder is expected to be announced in early 2022, with construction work starting shortly thereafter.
+The Stonehenge tunnel is a £1.7 billion project that aims to reduce traffic on the main road near Stonehenge and Bath, and includes a two-mile tunnel near the monument.
+Despite some controversy surrounding this project and its potential impact on the archaeological site, MORE consortium was awarded the Main Works Contract in 2022.
 Some of the social and environmental benefits of this project are expected to be the reduction of noise and air pollution and the restoration of tranquillity to the World Heritage Site.

 Of additional importance is the green light for HS2 that the Government granted in February 2020.
-In the same month, Prime Minister Boris Johnson appointed an HS2 Minister, whose full-time job is to manage the project.
-The first phase of the project is due to open between 2028 and 2031, and the second phase was due to open in 2032-33 but has been pushed back to 2035-40.
+The first phase of the project is due to open between 2029 and 2033, and the second phase between 2035 and 2041.